Andreas Kirsch

 Bio & research interests

 I obtained my a PhD (“DPhil”) with Prof Yarin Gal in the OATML group at the University of Oxford and as a student in the AIMS CDT program.
+You can reach me via email or anonymously via admonymous.

 During my DPhil, my interests were in information theory and its applications: information bottlenecks and active learning using Bayesian deep learning, and uncertainty quantification.
 I also enjoyed thinking about AI ethics and AI safety: in particular, the ML safety course by the Center of AI Safety was a lot of fun.

 Originally from Romania, I grew up in Southern Germany.
-After studying Computer Science and Mathematics at the Technical University in Munich (i.a. reading machine learning under Jürgen Schmidhuber 🎉), I spent a couple of years in Zurich as a software engineer at Google (YouTube Monetization) and worked as a performance research engineer at DeepMind for a year in 2016/17 before spending a gap year as a fellow at Newspeak House.
+After studying Computer Science and Mathematics at the Technical University in Munich (i.a. reading machine learning under JĂŒrgen Schmidhuber 🎉), I spent a couple of years in Zurich as a software engineer at Google (YouTube Monetization) and worked as a performance research engineer at DeepMind for a year in 2016/17 before spending a gap year as a fellow at Newspeak House.
 I began my DPhil in September 2018 and submitted my thesis in April 2023.

 selected publications

-1. CVPR 2023
+5. CVPR 2023

 Highlight